Chances are, you want more website traffic. After all, more traffic means more business revenue, right?

 Once you have some topics in mind, you need some keyword ideas.
 That’s where tools like Ubersuggest come in handy.

 Ubersuggest shows you the most profitable keywords for your topics so you’ll know where to focus your efforts.
-You can see which keywords your competitors rank for, so you can learn from their strategy and outrank them.
+You can see which keywords your competitors rank for and learn from their strategies in your attempt to outrank them.

 Once you have content up and running, you can perform regular SEO audits to identify performance issues.